ikrima/gamedevguide/contents/guides/ue4guide/wip/editor-extensions/sequencer/Sequencer Notes.md

 - Blending happens through accumulations, templating, etc. Must specify that you support it in UMovieSceneNameableTrack() constructor

-  - Grep for GetBlendingDataType&lt;&gt;() & TBlendableTokenTraits&lt;&gt;, MultiChannelFromData, ResolveChannelsToData
+  - Grep for GetBlendingDataType&lt;>() & TBlendableTokenTraits&lt;>, MultiChannelFromData, ResolveChannelsToData

 Spawning: happens through a struct called